dfgordon/a2-memory-map/README.md

 ![unit tests](https://github.com/dfgordon/a2-memory-map/actions/workflows/node.js.yml/badge.svg)

-This is a database of Apple II special addresses intended to be used with language servers.
+This is the TypeScript binding to a database of Apple II special addresses intended to be used with language servers.
 The central element is the file `map.json` which maps addresses to a set of descriptive strings.

-## TypeScript Interface
+## Map Records

-There is a [node package](https://www.npmjs.com/package/a2-memory-map) that can be used to access the data.
 The map records correspond to the interface

 ```ts
 interface AddressInfo {